iaifi/iaifi.github.io/industry-day.md

 ## Speakers

-Details be announced.
+Details to be added in the coming weeks.

-Current participating organizations include: Engine Ventures, FirstPrinciples, Glasswing Ventures, and Quera Computing
+Participants from industry partners will include: Engine Ventures, FirstPrinciples, Glasswing Ventures, Quera Computing (More to be come)